sg893052/sonic-buildimage/system/intf-dampening-HLD.md

 If the port link state toggles from up to down for a specified number of times within a specified period, the interface is physically disabled for the specified wait period.
 Once the wait period expires, the port link state is re-enabled.
 However, if the wait period is set to zero (0) seconds, the port link state will remain disabled until it is manually re-enabled.

-When a flap dampening port becomes a member of a Link Aggregation (LAG), that port, as well as all other member ports of that LAG, inherit the primary port configuration.
-This means that the member ports will inherit the primary port flap dampening configuration, regardless of any previous configuration.

 ## 1.1 Requirements
 System shall be able to suppress interfaces state change events to protect system resources.